Dyrits/BRANDON-SANDERSON-COSMERE/README.md

-# [Brandon's Sanderson Cosmere]
+# Brandon Sanderson's Cosmere
-Brandon's Sanderson Cosmere is a webpage that provides information about the Cosmere, a fictional universe created by Brandon Sanderson.
+Brandon Sanderson's Cosmere is a webpage that provides information about the Cosmere, a fictional universe created by Brandon Sanderson.
 The website is a tribute to the Cosmere and the book written by Brandon Sanderson.

 ## Table of contents
 - [Related content](#related-content)